sjbennett123/gloryforthefist/content/polar_player_guide.md

 ​      If you wish to flee the in-game area, you must follow this procedure.
 You must stay in an in-game area for sixty minutes without being detected.
 Detection is defined as any person who intends to capture, harm, or influence you in any negative way making it known to you that they have seen or heard you.

 ​      The following rules for searching a character are currently in effect.
-Any person being searched has two options when another player searches them.
+Anyone being searched has two options when another player searches them.
 They may accept a simple three-count and hand over all in-game items.
 Example: “I search you one, I search you two, I search you three.”
 Alternatively, they may ask the searcher to describe the search.
 The searcher must then use a three-count on each location.
 Example: “I search your pouch one, I search your pouch two, etc.” The method is determined by the person being searched.

 **Spells and Magic Items**